Penrith Panthers: 2015 season (continued rebuilding phase)

-2016–2018 Seasons (Multiple Finals appearances)
+2016–2018 seasons (multiple finals appearances)

 The Penrith Panthers celebrated their 50th year in the NRL in 2016.
 Penrith started the season with 7 wins and 9 losses, they then finished the season winning 7 from 8 games to finish in 6th.
 In week 1 of the finals they defeated Canterbury 28-12, the next week Penrith were knocked out by Canberra losing 12–22.

 In 2017, Penrith finished 7th on the NRL Premiership table and qualified for the finals.
 Penrith defeated Manly in week one of the finals 22–10 and then were defeated by Brisbane the following week 13–6 at Suncorp Stadium thus eliminating them from the competition.
 The Penrith reserve grade side fared much better, firstly winning the Intrust Super Premiership by defeating Wyong 20-12 and then defeating the PNG Hunters the following week in the NRL State Championship final 42-18.

 In 2018, Penrith finished 5th on the table at the end of the regular season during which coach Anthony Griffin was sacked four weeks before the finals series after falling out with Phil Gould.
 Griffin was then replaced by Cameron Ciraldo for the remainder of the season.
 In week one of the finals, Penrith easily accounted for the New Zealand Warriors to set up a clash with Cronulla.
 Although both clubs were admitted into the competition in 1967 this would provide the first meeting between the two clubs in a finals match.
 In a tight game, Cronulla defeated Penrith 21–20 ending their season.

-2019 Season (High Expectations, Low Results)
+2019 season (high expectations, low results)

 Before the commencement of the 2019 NRL season, Penrith were predicted by many to challenge for the premiership and reach the finals.
 Penrith got off to a bad start with the club winning only 2 of their first 10 matches leaving the team bottom of the table.
 Penrith would then go on to win their next 7 games in a row leaving them just outside the finals places.
 In a must win game against the Sydney Roosters in round 24, Penrith lost the match 22-6 at the Sydney Cricket Ground which meant that the club would miss out on the finals series for the first time since 2015.